 In addition to conserving water, they switched from surface irrigation to a buried drip system for their tomato crop to reduce soil erosion, produce fewer weeds, lower labor costs and increase yields.
 Tomatoes that yield 50 percent above average levels help fund other conservation practices.

-To improve wildlife habitat, the Romingers have planted miles of hedgerows, and divert irrigation water from rice fields to provide shorebird habitat.
+To improve wildlife habitat, the Romingers have planted miles of hedgerows, and diverted irrigation water from rice fields to provide shorebird habitat.
 The hedgerows and a compost trial on processing tomatoes are monitored for research purposes.

 With funding from the Natural Resources Conservation Service, the Romingers restored a 15-acre riparian corridor by planting native vegetation and installing fencing.
 A new cattle watering system, including a new well and solar-powered pump, provides wider distribution of drinking water for better grazing management on their rangeland.